Spence

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Spence shows 27 active public transport stops operating.
-These are a mix of bus stops serviced by four routes.
-Together, they facilitate 1,232 weekly passenger trips.
+Transport analysis shows 27 active transport stops operating in Spence.
+These stops serve a mix of bus routes, totaling four individual routes.
+They collectively facilitate 1,232 weekly passenger trips.

-Transport accessibility is rated excellent with residents typically within 150 meters of the nearest stop.
+Transport accessibility is rated excellent, with residents typically located 150 meters from the nearest stop.
 Service frequency averages 176 trips per day across all routes, equating to approximately 45 weekly trips per individual stop.

 Frequently Asked Questions - Transport